Core Workflow#

 Biological QC

-biological-qcto generate an HTML report summarising the dataset and sample information, with Pearson correlation and PCA plots for genome-wide5mCand5hmCdata.
-See Biological QC for more information.get meanto generate an HTML report (violin and correlation plots) and a.tsvdata file, showing the mean CpG coverage in gene bodies and promoter regions.
+biological-qcto summarise the dataset and sample information, with Pearson correlation and PCA plots for genome-wide5mC,5hmC, and optionallymodCdata.
+See Biological QC for more information.get meanto generate a.tsv.gzdata file and support violin and correlation plots, showing the mean CpG coverage in gene bodies and promoter regions.
 Context depth filter is not applied to this command.
-See Extracting methylation statistics for more information on this and othergetcommands.get regional-fracto generate an HTML report (violin and correlation plots) and a.tsvdata file, showing the fraction of5mCand5hmC(overtotal_c) in gene bodies and promoter regions, with an optional minimum depth filter applied.get countto generate a.tsvdata file containing the total number of contexts (total_c) in each gene body and promoter region.
+See Extracting methylation statistics for more information on this and othergetcommands.get regional-fracto generate a.tsv.gzdata file and support violin and correlation plots, showing the fraction of5mC,5hmC, and optionallymodC(overtotal_c) in gene bodies and promoter regions, with an optional minimum depth filter applied.get countto generate a.tsv.gzdata file containing the total number of contexts (total_c) in each gene body and promoter region.
 Context depth filter is not applied to this command, as it is not applicable to thecountcommand.

 Biological insight